confluentinc/learn-ai-powered-data-streaming-exercises/README.md

 # Workshop Introduction

-In this workshop, you will be building a real-time weather analytics pipeline using Confluent Cloud, Apache Kafka, Apache Flink, and Hugging Face.
+In this workshop, you will be building a real-time weather analytics pipeline using Confluent Cloud, Apache Kafka®, Apache Flink®, and Hugging Face.

 Instructions for the exercises can be found at [developer.confluent.io/courses/ai-powered-data-streaming](https://developer.confluent.io/courses/ai-powered-data-streaming)